jrkerns/MLCAlert/readme.rst

 While this initial version is faithful to the manuscript, there are drawbacks to it.
 Namely, the triggers are not normalized to the distance traveled by the leaf.
-I.e. if your clinic is busy in general or your outer leaves move far less than your inner leaves (which is almost always the case) then this algorithm will not be as sensitive as it could be.
+I.e. if your clinic is busy in general or your outer leaves move far less than your inner leaves (which is almost always the case) then this algorithm will not be as accurate as it could be.
 Future versions will include leaf travel normalization.

 .. note::